cool-RR/cute-wing-stuff/README.markdown

 Suggested key combination: `Alt-Insert C`.

-## instanciate ##
+## instantiate ##

 Write `my_class_name = MyClassName()`.

-This is used to quickly instanciate a class.
+This is used to quickly instantiate a class.
 Write your class name, like `CatNip`.
 It will usually be autocompleted.
 Then execute this script, and you'll have `cat_nip = CatNip()`, with the cursor positioned inside the parentheses for you to write the arguments.